Emotional Intelligence | Stevehein.com

 - They are not distinguishing between a person who is emotionally intelligent and a person who is emotionally secure or one who receives adequate emotional support.

-- They are creating tests which confuse what is the most common answer with what is the most intelligent answer.
+- They are creating tests which confuse what is the most common answer with what is the most emotionally intelligent answer.

-And there is no assurance that (A) the most intelligent answers are even being offered on the tests, or (B) the test authors themselves even know what emotional intelligence is.
+- the most intelligent answers are even being offered on the tests, or

 If, as a teen, this person turned to alcohol or drugs as a means of numbing their pain, would it be fair to say they are not emotionally intelligent… and never were?